WellFiredDevelopment/dotCommandDocumentation/sphinx/source/learn/step_by_step/custom_commands.rst

 .. note:: In this case, instantiated object could be anything, from a plain old class, to a MonoBehaviour or
             EditorScript, it really doesn't matter, as long as you register the object or type (for static classes), your ConsoleCommand Attributes will be automatically added to .Command

+.. warning:: After registering an instantiated object, be sure to unregister it with DevelopmentCommands.Unregister
+            when the object is destroyed.
+If you don't do this, nothing bad will happen, however it's good practise to match your register calls with an unregister call.

 Next Up
 -------